 6 Meaningful Foreign Language Tattoos That Will Make You Want To Get Inked

 As commitments go, tattoos are a pretty big one.
-People tend to choose things that have a deep connection to their identity.
-We asked six people what tattoo they have in a foreign language, and why they decided to get it.
+People tend to choose things that have a deep connection to their identity or their cultural heritage.
+We asked six people what foreign language tattoos they have, and why they decided to get it.
 As you’ll see, people don’t always pick the languages you might expect.

 I decided to get “oy vey” on my forearm for many reasons, one being the fact that I say this Yiddish phrase quite frequently, and also due to my Ashkenazi Jewish heritage.
 My mom’s mother is probably where I got most of my Yiddish from, and I hold those few words and phrases from my culture very dear to me.
 Also, just as a fun fact, I got this tattoo about a week before the 2016 presidential election.
 Whoops. 😂

 I got it while I was living in Manchester, England.
 I chose the phrase because I have been through some experiences that seemed to want to break me, and each time I only ended up stronger.
 I chose the language as a nod to my 100 percent Irish heritage.
 Having these words in Gaelic on my arm feels like a permanent link to my ancestors.

 My partner and I got these Nordic runes that would put the fear into one’s enemy because that was the most romantic thing we could think of 😭.

 I was a Peace Corps volunteer in Madagascar and after my service ended I got the Malagasy word “sambatra,” meaning happy or blessed, on my forearm.
 It’s a daily reminder, not only of the life-changing experiences I had on the “red island,” but also of the fact that I am, in many ways, so very blessed.